-- 7.4.1 All staff receive training to provide person-centred services and supports to residents in a kind and compassionate manner. - 7.4.2 A training needs analysis is periodically undertaken with all staff and relevant training, appropriate to their role, is provided as part of a continuous professional development programme taking into account the assessed needs of residents. - 7.4.3 There is a training and development programme to ensure that staff maintain competence in all relevant areas, appropriate to their role.
-This includes specialist training in relation to the care of the older person in areas such as dementia and communication. - 7.4.4 All staff receive ongoing training in the prevention, detection and reporting of abuse and their requirement to report abuse, as outlined in legislation and national policies.
-Training is up-to-date and facilitated by an appropriately qualified person. - 7.4.5 The person in charge ensures that staff and residents are aware of health and safety procedures. - 7.4.6 The person in charge ensures that mandatory training requirements for all staff are met and updated on an ongoing basis.
+- 7.4.1 All staff are trained to provide person-centred services and supports to residents in a kind and compassionate manner. - 7.4.2 A training needs analysis is periodically undertaken with all staff and relevant training is provided as part of a continuous professional development programme taking into account the assessed needs of residents. - 7.4.3 There is a training and development programme to ensure that staff maintain competence in all relevant areas.
+This includes specialist training in relation to the care of the older person in areas such as dementia and communication. - 7.4.4 All staff receive ongoing training in the prevention, detection and reporting of abuse and their requirement to report abuse, as outlined in legislation and national policies. - 7.4.5 The person in charge ensures that staff and people living in the residential service are aware of health and safety procedures. - 7.4.6 The person in charge ensures that mandatory training requirements for all staff are met and updated on an ongoing basis.